ema-r/IoT-AP-2024-Sapienza-ESP32-Signal-Analysis/README.md

 counter value.

-Due to the operations needed between each time interval, the sampling frequency drops, and can reach only ~64-68 KHz, compared to the 83,3 KHz for the non-interrupted sampling.
+Due to the operations needed between each time interval, the sampling frequency drops, and can reach only ~67-69 KHz, compared to the 83,3 KHz for the non-interrupted sampling.
 This can be observed by defining the FORCE_MAX_SAMPL_FREQ macro, that forces the "optimal" sampling loop to operate at the max frequency.
-If operating under the 64 KHz roof, the interval callback doesn't influence the sampling rate.
+If operating under a 64 KHz roof, the interval callback doesn't influence the sampling rate.

 ### Function aggregation over a window